openstack/ossa/doc/source/index.rst

-* Coordinated Disclosure: As part of our commitment to work with the security community, the Team will ensure that proper credit is given to security researchers who responsibly report issues in OpenStack.
+* Coordinated Disclosure: As part of our commitment to work with the security community, the Team will ensure that proper credit is given to security researchers who report issues in OpenStack.

 To directly reach members of the VMT, contact them at the following addresses (optionally encrypted for the indicated OpenPGP keys):